aws-samples/aws-lambda-extensions/awsappconfig-extension-demo/README.md

 ```bash
 git clone https://github.com/aws-samples/aws-lambda-extensions
 ```
-3. Get the latest Amazon Resource Name (ARN) of the AppConfig Extension for your Region from the [AWS AppConfig Extensions Blog Post]().
-It is in the format `arn:aws:lambda:us-east-1:027255383542:layer:AWS-AppConfig-Extension:1`
+3. Get the latest Amazon Resource Name (ARN) of the AppConfig Extension for your Region from the [AWS AppConfig Documentation](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html).
+It is in the format `arn:aws:lambda:<Region>:<Account>:layer:AWS-AppConfig-Extension:1`

 4. Deploy the SAM template from the command line:
 ```bash